 The majority of lumps and abnormalities turn out to be benign, not cancerous.
 A way to determine if a lump is a benign cyst is to perform another imaging procedure called an ultrasound.
 Ultrasound works by sending high-frequency sound waves into the breast.
 These sound waves produce a pattern of echoes that are changed into an image of the inside of the breast.
 Ultrasound is painless and can distinguish between tumors that are solid and those that are filled with fluid (cysts).
 It can also help radiologists evaluate lumps that can be felt but cannot be easily seen on a mammogram.

 In this procedure, a computer-guided needle pinpoints a lump precisely, allowing removal of only the tissue needed for examination.
 A stereotactic biopsy is performed under local anesthesia, and usually takes between 30 minutes and one hour.
 Results of the relatively simple outpatient procedure are generally available within one working day.

 Sentinel node biopsy

-A procedure performed that determines whether any cancer cells are present in axillary (underarm area) lymph nodes is the sentinel node biopsy.
+A procedure performed that determines whether any cancer cells are present in the axillary (underarm area) lymph nodes is the sentinel node biopsy.
 The aim of the sentinel node biopsy is to identify the node that receives lymph drainage directly from the cancer area in the breast.
 This “node on watch” is identified when a tracer substance is injected into the area around the breast cancer, and the lymph flow carries it to the sentinel node.
 A small biopsy is then done on that node using local anesthesia.
-Only if the sentinel node is positive is more surgery required to remove that node and other lymph nodes tested.
+Only if the sentinel node is positive, is more surgery required to remove that node and other lymph nodes tested.

 Services specifically designed for women diagnosed with breast cancer include: